theoffensiveline/theoffensiveline-site/STYLE.md

 components to work.
 I think we should strive to make style \
 elements reusable.

 ## Color Scheme

 I think having a nice neutral color scheme would fit well with the \
-newspaper asthetic we already all are used to as well as some \
+newspaper aesthetic we already all are used to as well as some \
 colors that really pop for data visualization.
 Here are some \
 initial suggestions.

 ### Normal Colors

 The background and text colors are decent but the other neutrals \
 could use some work.

 - Background: #ECECDF (Alabaster)
 - Text: #2E2E2E (Jet)
 - Neutral 1: #7E6551 (Coyote)